microsoft/demikernel/API.md

 # The Demeter Demikernel Syscall API

-This document provide a more detailed explanation of the Demikernel API
+This document provide a more detailed explanation of the Demikernel API.
+All syscalls return 0 if successful and an error code otherwise.
+Each description documents the other incoming and outgoing arguments.

 #### Calls in `include/dmtr/libos.h`

 * `int dmtr_init(int argc, char *argv[]);`
+  * `argc`: in : number of commandline arguments, passed on to the libOS
+  * `argv`: in : values of commandline arguments, passed on to the libOS

 > Initialize libOS state.
 Set up devices, allocate data structures and
 > general initialization tasks.

 * `int dmtr_queue(int *qd_out);`
+  * `qd_out`: out : queue descriptor for newly allocated queue if successful; otherwise invalid

 > Allocate an in-memory demeter queue.
 Returns a queue descriptor that
 > references a FIFO queue (i.e., popping an element from the queue
 > will return the first scatter-gather array that was pushed).

 * `int dmtr_socket(int *qd_out, int domain, int type, int protocol);`

 >  Allocate demeter queue associated with a socket.
 Returns queue
 >  descriptor.